by Silvia E. Hines

 Jenny laughs and pats her mother’s arm.
 “Very funny.
 But seriously—”

-“And do they still have those cryogenic chambers where they freeze your body or just your head in case they can cure you in the future?”
+“And do they have those cryogenic chambers where they freeze your body or just your head in case they can cure you in the future?”

 Jenny walks toward the corner of the living-dining area where Josh, finished talking on the phone, is perusing framed photographs on the mantel.